taco-tues-on-a-fri/scraping-reddit/README.md

 The project is still in development.
 There are several other features I would like to implement that would track and analyze disinformation campaigns.
 This app is not currently out-of-the-box user-friendly, but I intend to make the interface more robust in a future update.

 ### How to run and use:
 - Clone and npm install dependencies.
-- Configure `example.env` with user settings in the format provided.
+- Create directory named `/bin/` use the `example.www` as template and rename `www` inside of `/bin/`.
 - Navigate to app homepage at localhost://2026.
 - Click on 'Create a scrape' to go to the scrape form.
 - Input a valid Reddit comment thread URL to analyze, using the following format: